auth0/docs/articles/api-auth/tutorials/silent-authentication.md

 1. Read the `expires_in` response parameter returned by Auth0
 2. Ignore expiration dates altogether.
 Instead, try to renew the Access Token if your API rejects a request from the application (such as with a 401).

-In the case of the [Single-Page Login Flow](/flows/concepts/single-page-login-flow), the `expires_in` parameter is returned by Auth0 as a hash parameter following a successful authentication.
-In the [Regular Web App Login Flow](/flows/concepts/regular-web-app-login-flow), it is returned to the backend server when performing the authorization code exchange.
+In the case of the [Implicit Flow](/flows/concepts/implicit), the `expires_in` parameter is returned by Auth0 as a hash parameter following a successful authentication.
+In the [Authorization Code Flow](/flows/concepts/auth-code), it is returned to the backend server when performing the authorization code exchange.

 The `expires_in` parameter indicates how many seconds the Access Token will be valid for, and can be used to anticipate expiration of the Access Token.